-- Do not attempt to re-sterilize this lens, - Do not store the lens in direct sunlight, keep away from freezing. - Do not use the lens if the sterile packaging has been opened or damaged, - Do not soak the lens in solutions other than balanced salt solution or equivalent, - A high level of surgical skill is required for intraocular lens implantation.
+- Do not store the lens in direct sunlight, keep away from freezing. - Do not use the lens if the sterile packaging has been opened or damaged, - Do not soak the lens in solutions other than balanced salt solution or equivalent, - A high level of surgical skill is required for intraocular lens implantation.
+A surgeon should have observed or assisted in numerous surgical implantations and should have completed one or more courses on intraocular lens implantation before attempting to implant intraocular lenses,

-- A surgeon should have observed or assisted in numerous surgical implantations and should have completed one or more courses on intraocular lens implantation before attempting to implant intraocular lenses. - Use injectors supplied by only Excel for implementing Foldable lenses, which minimize surgical trauma and in turn immediate post-operative inflammations.
+• Use injectors supplied only by Excel for implementing Foldable lenses, which minimize surgical trauma and in turn immediate post-operative inflammations.

 Note: Because the lens and the packaging materials are plastic, the lens may pick up an electrostatic charge upon opening the package.
 The lens should be carefully examined to ensure that particles have not been attracted to it.
 Implantation of intraocular lenses should not be performed in patients under the age of 18.
 DIRECTIONS FOR USE: